Seahawks special teams overview: Record-setting year for kickers a highlight for 2020, reason for optimism in 2021

 Both Myers and Dickson turned in record-setting seasons along the way.

-Myers, signed in 2019, made all 24 of his field goal attempts in the regular season and has a team-record streak of 35 in a row he will carry into next season (he also made both of his attempts in the playoff loss to the Rams).
-Included in Myers’ streak in 2020 was hitting all 15 from 40 and beyond, including a team-record 61-yarder against the Rams in November and a 55-yarder at Miami that was tied for the fourth-longest in team history.
+Myers, signed in 2019, made all 24 of his field goal attempts in the regular season and has a team-record streak of 35 in a row he will carry into next season.
+(He also made both of his attempts in the playoff loss to the Rams.)
+Included in Myers’ streak in 2020 was hitting all 15 from 40 yards and beyond, including a team-record 61-yarder against the Rams in November and a 55-yarder at Miami that was tied for the fourth longest in team history.

-Dickson, drafted in the fifth round in 2018, was twice named NFC Special Teams Player of the Week and led the NFL with 32 punts downed inside the 20 and set team records with a gross average of 49.6 and a net average of 44.4.
+Dickson, drafted in the fifth round in 2018, was twice named NFC Special Teams Player of the Week and led the NFL with 32 punts downed inside the 20 and set team records with a gross average of 49.6 yards and a net average of 44.4.

 Ott, meanwhile, was named to the Pro Bowl.

-If there’s an area where Seattle could maybe use some improvement it’s in the return game — the Seahawks were 20th in the NFL in punt return average at 8.6 yards per attempt and 13th in kickoff returns at 22.5.
+If there’s an area where Seattle could maybe use some improvement, it’s in the return game —- the Seahawks were 20th in the NFL in punt return average at 8.6 yards per attempt and 13th in kickoff returns at 22.5.

 2021 preview

-With Myers, Dickson and Ott all under contract for at least one more year, there isn’t a lot that needs to be done in this area heading into 2021.
+With Myers, Dickson and Ott all under contract for at least one more year, there isn’t a lot that needs to be done heading into 2021.

-But, Seattle could give Dickson an extension both to possibly reduce his cap hit in 2021 depending on the proven performance escalator, and also to assure he doesn’t become a free agent following the season — this is the first time he is eligible for one.
+But, Seattle could give Dickson an extension both to possibly reduce his cap hit in 2021 depending on the proven performance escalator, and also to assure he doesn’t become a free agent following the season.
 Thomas Morstead of New Orleans is the highest-paid punter in the NFL at an average of $3.9 million per year and Dickson would seem within his right to ask for something similar.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.